 Naka-Meguro (also written Nakameguro) is no secret, yet most people who spend a short time in Tokyo never make it here either.

-Located just a short walk from ultra-fashionable Daikanyama and lively Ebisu (and also quite walkable from frenetic Shibuya), Naka-Meguro is a stylish yet laid-back neighborhood.
+Located just a short walk from ultra-fashionable Daikanyama and lively Ebisu, Naka-Meguro is one of Tokyo’s most stylish yet laid-back neighborhoods.

-While the whole area is full of interesting backstreets, the best place to begin is along the Megurogawa (Meguro River) canal.
-Taking a relaxing stroll, you will find small, fashionable boutiques, charming cafes, and restaurants lining both sides of the canal — and, as always, great opportunities for people-watching.
+While the whole area is full of interesting backstreets packed with little bars and restaurants, the best place to begin is along the Megurogawa (Meguro River) canal.

 Naka-Meguro is lovely at any time of year, but is particularly magical during cherry blossom season when the trees hanging over the canal are in full bloom and blossoms paint the canal pink with sakura (a flowering cherry tree).